 There’s a Secret Entrance

 Like all high-profile buildings, the White House has a secret entrance for the president and secret visitors.
 It opens onto H street in Washington D.C. and passes through two tunnels and an alleyway before arriving at the White House basement.
 This secret entrance was designed in part as a response to World War II, as was an underground bomb-shelter the was built beneath the White House.

 Don’t Expect to Find Any White House Job Postings Online

 The book “The Residence” by Kate Anderson Brower, which was published in 2015, takes a look at the lives of the White House service staff and reveals the hidden world of what they call, simply, “the house.”
 One of the particularities revealed in this book is that open staff positions are never advertised.
 All employees are found via word-of-mouth or recommendations.
 As a result, many employees belong to families that have been working in the White House for generations.

 Those Services the President Enjoys Aren’t Free

 While you might assume that being the Commander-in-Chief means that everything at the White House is free, you’d be wrong.
-In fact, presidents and their families pay for meals, dry cleaning, hair and makeup, and staffers for parties.
-And when you want to keep more of your own paycheck, start with the 52 Ways to Be Smarter with Money in 2018.
+In fact, presidents and their families pay for meals, dry cleaning, hair and makeup, and staffer for parties.

 To discover more amazing secrets about living your best life, click here to sign up for our FREE daily newsletter!